Pular para o conteúdo principal

-Sales motivation is one of the most discussed topics on blogs or social media that focus on the sales universe.
+Sales motivation is one of the most discussed topics on blogs and social media focused on the sales universe.
 Because it is a very common subject in this vast world of Content Marketing, there are several superficial tips that do not realistically address the difficult routine of these professionals.

 Whether it's suggestions like "be resilient or "get used to hearing No", it is really hard to find actionable and day-to-day tips when it comes to sales motivation.

-However, anyone who works in thid field and needs to take this topic seriously knows that working in sales is more like a triathlon than a 100 meter sprint.
-It is necessary to create an environment conducive to motivation, with scalable and easy-to-execute processes, also including management that provides quality and technical training, and does not get lost in motivational "clichés".
+However, anyone who works in this field and takes this topic seriously knows that sales is more like a triathlon than a 100-meter sprint.
+It is necessary to create an environment conducive to motivation, with scalable, easy-to-execute processes, and management that provides quality and technical training and does not get lost in motivational "clichés".

-Using KPIs to know exactly what the bottlenecks are in the process and motivate the team can even be a great accelerator in the growth of team morale within your company.
+Using KPIs to identify bottlenecks in the process and motivate the team can be a great accelerator of team morale within your company.
 The only question is: how to do it with quality?

-Data-drive motivation: be careful when analyzing your numbers
+Data-driven motivation: Be careful when analyzing your numbers

 Imagine that you are the Sales Director of a company with 10 Sales Executives.
 They have great conversion rates at the end of the sales funnel.
-However, your company has not hit the planned goal of new revenues.
+However, your company has not met the planned revenue goal.

-Thinking of solving this problem, the Sales Director organizes a motivational workshop to make executives sell even more.
+To solve this problem, the Sales Director organizes a motivational workshop to help executives sell even more.
 Although well-intentioned, this action can backfire.

 Since salespeople are already experiencing high conversion rates at the end of the funnel, there is very little room for improvement.
 In fact, what they need is more leads entering the funnel so they can sell more.

-At the same time, holding a motivational workshop can end up generating the mistaken impression on the team that the manager is dissatisfied with the work done, believing that it would be possible to sell more with the leads that are already in the funnel.
+At the same time, holding a motivational workshop can create the mistaken impression among the team that the manager is dissatisfied with the work done, believing that it would be possible to sell more with the leads already in the funnel.

-It must be clear that this type of uncertainty is extremely harmful, as the team can end up demotivating and selling less, consequently lowering conversion rates.
+It must be clear that this type of uncertainty is extremely harmful, as the team can become demotivated and sell less, thereby lowering conversion rates.

-Did you see how important a correct data analysis is to boost workplace morale?
+Did you see how important accurate data analysis is to boosting workplace morale?

 5 tips to constantly maintain sales motivation